zjwy99/School/ECE 4534/README.md

 # Hide and Seek

+##Project Description
+This project consists of two parts, the mapping phase and the hide and seek phase.
+The first phase, the mapping phase, has one rover move around a room and gather data using a sensor to generate a map.
+After the mapping is complete, two rovers will play a game of hide and seek.
+During this phase, one rover will hide using the map data and the other rover will attempt to find the hiding rover using sensor as well.

 ## Project Setup
  1. Clone Repo
  2. Create an MPLABx Harmony Project (set board to MX795..512L)